 - Ground black pepper

 There are plenty of variations depending on your taste and tolerance to heat.
 For example, you can decrease the overall fat content by substituting ground turkey for ground beef.
-You can also add pinto beans, diced green bell pepper and ground cayenne pepper for an extra kick.
+You can add pinto beans, diced green bell pepper, and ground cayenne pepper for an extra kick.
 Top with shredded cheddar cheese or sour cream and eat with a spoon or corn tortilla chips.

 Stew is a cross between a hearty soup and a classic meat and potato dish.
-Like chili, stew is prepared easily in a slow cooker but can also be heated on the stove or roasted in the oven.
+Like chili, the stew is prepared quickly in a slow cooker but can also be heated on the stove or roasted in the oven.
 Stew is most commonly made with large chunks of beef.
 You can usually find packaged beef stew meat at any major grocery store.
 If not, you want to select either chuck or round cuts because they are tougher, leaner cuts that yield mouthwatering tender results.

-Whichever protein source you use, you can get that classic stew flavor by adding potatoes, carrots, celery, onion, garlic, parsley, thyme and salt.
-As for the liquid component, you can add low-sodium beef, chicken or vegetable stock and a dab of tomato paste or Worcestershire sauce.
+Whichever protein source you use, you can get that classic stew flavor by adding potatoes, carrots, celery, onion, garlic, parsley, thyme, and salt.
+As for the liquid component, you can add low-sodium beef, chicken, or vegetable stock and a dab of tomato paste or Worcestershire sauce.
 Keep some warm Italian bread handy to sop up the broth at the end.